pieroMM/typescript-data-engine/README.md

       * **What do you still need to do to make this code production ready?**

-         Increase the test coverage providing unit tests for some corner case, integration tests and event testing the streaming part.
+         Increase the test coverage providing unit tests for some corner cases, integration tests and even testing the streaming part.

          Improve the user interface, making it more robust and providing a more complete error handler.